Tips for Cleaning Your AC System

-With summer winding down in Delray Beach, now is a good time to get a head start on air conditioner maintenance.
+With summer winding down in Delray Beach, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be full of mud and yard refuse.
-This collection can limit your unit’s efficiency and cause it to stop working.
-Or require replacement faster.
+If you haven’t washed it this year, it could be full of mud and debris from your yard.
+This accumulation can decrease your unit’s efficiency and cause it to stop working.
+Or wear it down faster.

-We suggest having your air conditioning system professionally maintained every year.
+We suggest having your air conditioning system professionally serviced annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric expenses.
+Clean equipment can be more energy efficient, which could save you money on energy bills.

-Regular AC maintenance also helps our technicians spot and address minor issues before they develop into expensive problems.
+Regular AC maintenance also helps our technicians spot and address small issues before they develop into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do on your own between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as several pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a temperate day to wash your air conditioner.
+Select a mild day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can test your system once you’ve cleaned it.
+That way, you can run your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment